goatslacker/alt/docs/async.md

 ### shouldFetch(state: object, ...args: any)
 _Optional_

 This function determines whether or not remote needs to be called, despite the value returned by `local`.
 If `shouldFetch` returns true, it will always get the data from `remote` and if it returns false, it will always use the value from `local`.
+You can omit both `shouldFetch` and `local` if you wish to always fetch remotely.

 ### interceptResponse(response, action, args)
 _Optional_